pyworkflow.plugin module

 Find all subclasses of a give className.

-Find the available viewers in this Domain for this class.
+Find the available viewers in this Domain for this target.

 classmethod findWizards(protocol, environment)[source]